kubereboot/kured/CONTRIBUTING.md

 ### Prepare Documentation

-Check that `README.md` has an updated compatibility matrix and that the url in the `kubectl` incantation (under "Installation") is updated to the new version you want to release.
+Check that `README.md` has an updated compatibility matrix is updated to the new version you want to release.

 ### Create a tag on the repo